 We asked why she was taking the PMI-ACP® Exam Prep class.
 “Same reason,” she said.
 “Agile is becoming more and more important in the workplace.
 I need to stay current in best practices or be left behind.
 Having this credential tells the world that I’m still on top of my game and it tells my company that I’m committed to being the best I can be.”

-Did you know that RMC Learning Solutions offers Certification Training for many credentials as well as, Skill Development Courses & Self Study Products?
-Learn more about what we can do for you!
+RMC Learning Solutions offers Certification Training for the PMP and PMI-CAPM, PMI-ACP, PMI-PBA.
+We also offer as and Skill Development Courses & Self Study Products.
+Contact us to learn more about what we can do for you!